 - The dash vault – this involves vaulting the body by using the arms for forward momentum over a platform.

 - Diving front flip – also known as the Superman flip or Eagle flip, this is when a free runner dives over an obstacle that generally has a large drop on the other side.
 Immediately after the dive, a free runner will start a tuck.
+This action will require the proper shoes from the shoe hero, though, or the toes could take the brunt of a fall.

 - The dive roll – this involves rolling on the ground as you land.
 This move is often performed by stunt men in movies.